pidg3/P3-Arcade/README.md

 * Player cannot move off screen
 * Gems
 * Score system
+* Selectable difficulty levels with title screen (using 'diff' var) - actually implemented as a level system which I quite like

 ##Known bugs

 * If gem re-spawns on player tile, player will flicker.
+Minor and doesn't affect gameplay.
 TODO - add code to prevent re-spawn on player tile.
-* Formatting of score doesn't work beyond 5 figs - timing to be implemented will make this unlikely to happen